j-Riv/fleet-tracker/README.md

 Create maintenance and repair events / records, and automatically add and share them to your Google Calendar.
 Save and associate files and images to vehicles or records.

 ## Project setup
+Depends on the server, which can be found [here](https://github.com/j-Riv/fleet-tracker-server).
 ```
 yarn install
 ```